 Message Notification Technologies LLC. v.
 Microsoft Corp.

 Represented the defendant in patent lawsuit relating to e-mail notification systems.
 The plaintiff dismissed the lawsuit with prejudice after IPR filed.
 (D. Del.
-Ongoing)
+2015)

 Represent the defendant in patent lawsuit relating to core processors used in tablet computers.
 (E.D.
 Tex.
 Ongoing)

 SkipPrint LLC v.
 AlphaGraphics, Inc.

 Represented the defendant in patent lawsuit relating to internet form ordering and web-to-print technology before successfully resolving case through settlement.
 (D. Utah 2014)

 Clear With Computers v.
 Swisher Acquisition, Inc.